 Employers must pay employees by cheque, cash, money order, email transfer or direct deposit.

-For example, an employer can hire a male and female employee to do the same job and offer them a different rate of pay based on their level of education and previous work experience.
-Another example, a male and female employee doing the same job could be paid a different rate of pay because one of them works the night shift and the other does not.
+For example, an employer can hire employees of different genders to do the same job and offer them a different rate of pay based on their level of education and previous work experience.
+Another example, employees of different genders doing the same job could be paid a different rate of pay because one of the employees works the night shift and the other does not.

 If employees have not been paid equal pay for equal work, employers must raise wages, not lower them, to achieve equal pay.